 In 1972, the Buccaneer S.2 was assigned a somewhat confusing series of subvariant designations:

 Major updates of the Buccaneer were considered during its history, but nothing more sophisticated than the S.2 ever flew.
 However, some changes were made to keep the Buccaneer up to date.
 One significant modification was an auxiliary tank with a capacity of 1,932 liters (510 US gallons) built into a visibly bulged bombbay door.
 This modification was required because aerodynamic difficulties kept the RAF S.2s from using the enlarged South African slipper tanks.
 A Buccaneer fitted with the new bombbay door fuel tank first flew in 1970, and the tank was retrofitted to most operational S.2s.
-With both slipper tanks and the big bombbay tank, an S.2 had a ferry range of 4,257 kilometers (2,645 MI / 2,300 NMI) -- the equivalent of a jaunt from San Francisco to Hawaii.
+With both slipper tanks and the big bombbay tank, an S.2 had a ferry range of 4,257 kilometers (2,645 MI / 2,300 NMI) -- the equivalent of a jaunt from San Francisco to Hawaii, meaning it could effectively self-deploy to anywhere in the world with ground fuel stops.

 The final batch of new production Buccaneers for the RAF featured an ARI 18228 RWR in the tailplane bullet fairing, with this enhancement retrofitted to earlier aircraft.
 The ARI 18228 was more sophisticated than the original broadband RWR carried in the wing leading edge bullet fairings, providing a directional display in the cockpit.
 The American Westinghouse AN/ALQ-101(V)-10 active electronic countermeasures pod was supplied to Buccaneer units from 1976 as a self-defense measure.
 The Buccaneer was the first operational RAF aircraft to carry an external jammer pod.
 The Northrop AN/AAQ-8 infrared countermeasures pod was also evaluated, but not adopted.
 Minor modifications were made to the Blue Parrot radar system as well.